 The University funds most of its research projects through support from development partners.
-The major development partners of the University include the World Bank, DANIDA, the European Commission, the United Kingdom, Sweden, Norway, Germany, Spain, China, Japan, the United States America, Italy, Finland, Turkey, South Korea, Netherlands, African Development Bank, Africa Capacity Building Foundation, Bill and Melinda Gates Foundation and Ford Foundation.
+The major development partners of the University include the Japan Government, World Health Organisation, World Bank, African Development Bank, DANIDA, European Commission, Bill and Melinda Gates Foundation, United Kingdom, Sweden, Norway, Germany, Spain, China, , the America, Italy.
+Finland, Turkey.
+South Korea.
+United States of Netherlands, Africa Capacity Building Foundation, Carnegie Corporation of New York, Department for International Development (DfID) through University of Leeds and Ford Foundation.
 The University recognises research and contracts as revenue upon receipt of the funds into the specified bank account or upon fulfilment of the requirements agreed on in writing with the development partners in respect of the inflow.
 An asset is only recognised when it is probable that the future economic benefits or service potential associated with the asset will flow to the University and the fair value of the asset can be measured reliably.

 Where there are conditions attached that give rise to a liability to repay any unspent amount, deferred income is recognised up to the point where the revenue criteria are met.
-Costs of research, awards and memorial grants incurred are recognised as revenue to the extent that these costs reflect services to the statement of financial performance in the year that the eligible cost are incurred.
+Costs of research, awards and memorial grants incurred are recognised as revenue to the extent that these costs reflect services to the statement of financial performance in the year that the eligible costs are incurred.
 Where the University receives resources before a transfer arrangement becomes binding, the resources are recognised as an asset when they meet the definition of an asset and satisfy the criteria for recognition as an asset.